alo996/ImProg-F/README.md

 ## Execution with Stack

-Navigate to the cloned repository and execute
+Navigate into the cloned repository and execute
 ```bash
 stack run
 ```